Movement Diameter vs Case Diameter

 • Assembly

-• Tolerance variation
+• Tolerance absorption

 • Integration of retention components

-Insufficient clearance prevents installation.
+• Insufficient clearance prevents installation

 Case Wall Thickness

-Case wall thickness defines the structural integrity of the case.
+Case wall thickness defines structural integrity.

 It must account for:

-• Material properties
+• Material strength

-• Machining constraints
+• Machining limitations

 • Structural rigidity

-• Threading or sealing features
+• Threading and sealing features

 Wall thickness directly increases external case diameter.